 Adjusting the MB Blade Threaded Rod Figure 32

-C. Adjusting the air velocity to the Chef Region The amount of air directed to the Chef F
+C. Adjusting the air velocity to the Chef Region

 The amount of air directed to the Chef Region is a personal decision.
 When commissioning an MB hood system we recommend the following:/